 - Extract (unzip) the firmware file.
 Download at https://www.sammobile.com/firmwares/SM-J600GT/.
 If it does not work try to download it from updato.com with unlimited speed and no need registered.

 - Open Odin

-- Reboot Phone in Download Mode ( Turn Power off the phone, Press and hold Volume Down key then press and hold Power key, Release all key when Download Mode / Odin Mode appears then Press and release Volume Up key )
+- Reboot Phone in Download Mode ( Turn Power off the phone, Press and hold Volume Down + Volume Up keys together then while pressing these keys connecting the phone to PC with USB Cable Data, release all keys when Download Mode appears.
+Press Volume Up to continue )

 - Wait until you get a blue sign in Odin

 - Add the firmware files AP, BL, CP and CSC.

 - In Option make sure to ticked F.Reset Time and Auto-Reboot only

 - Click the start button, sit back and wait few minutes